-- Identify transition concerns. - Describe loss of purpose and identity; explore ways to redefine them. - Understand how to mitigate stress caused by transition. - Compare cultural differences between military and civilian life. - Recognize the value of a mentor and identify methods to obtain one. - Identify reliable resources available during and after transition.
+- Identify transition concerns. - Describe loss of purpose and identity; explore ways to redefine them. - Implement various strategies to mitigate transition stress. - Compare cultural differences between military and civilian life. - Recognize the value of a mentor and identify methods to obtain one. - Identify reliable resources available during and after transition.